paintedbicycle/sketch-data-faker/README.md

 # Sketch Data Faker

-Sketch Data Faker enables you to insert random content into your Sketch files and you can specifiy what type of content for each layer.
+Sketch Data Faker enables you to insert random content into your Sketch files and you can specify what type of content for each layer.

 - You can choose from 130+ types of data (Full Name, Email Address, Telephone, Paragraph, etc)
 - It will insert a random version of that data into the specific layer that you select